 Professor Raffensperger obtained his B.A. from Bates College in Lewiston, Maine, and his M.A. and Ph.D. from the University of Chicago.
 His monograph, released by Harvard University Press, recently won the Ohio Academy of History Publication Award and is titled, “Reimagining Europe: Kievan Rus’ in the Medieval World, 988–1146.”
 It deals with the relationship of Rus’ (the medieval kingdom that will become Russia, Ukraine, and Belarus) to the rest of Europe.
 It specifically focuses on the dynastic marriages made between the ruling family of Rus’, the Riurikids, and the other ruling families of Europe.
 These marriages formed a web of connections that tied Rus’ firmly into the fabric of Europe during this period.
-Those marital connections are the subject of a separate manuscript, accepted for publication by the Harvard Ukrainian Research Institute entitled, “A Chronicle of Rusian Dynastic Marriages” which provides a complete genealogy for the Riurikids through the mid–twelfth century (an online component of which can be viewed at genealogy.obdurodon.org).
+Those marital connections are the subject of a separate manuscript, accepted for publication by the Harvard Ukrainian Research Institute entitled, “A Chronicle of Rusian Dynastic Marriages” which provides a complete genealogy for the Riurikids through the mid–twelfth century (this project has a parallel digital humanities component which can be viewed at genealogy.obdurodon.org).
 Currently he is at work on a new project focusing on the intra–familial conflicts in medieval central and eastern Europe, and how those conflicts often become wider wars.

 Ph.D.
 University of Chicago